Less is More: Rethinking Few-Shot Learning and Recurrent Neural Nets: Background

-$H$ is the entropy rate of the source. \end{theorem} Intuitively, when we observe a source with memory over several time units, the uncertainty grows more slowly as $n$ grows, because once we know the previous sources entries, the dependencies reduce the overall conditional uncertainty.
+Intuitively, when we observe a source with memory over several time units, the uncertainty grows more slowly as $n$ grows, because once we know the previous source's entries, the dependencies reduce the overall conditional uncertainty.
 The entropy rate $H$, which represents the average uncertainty per time unit, converges over time.
 This, of course, makes sense, as it is known that { $H(X,Y)\leq H(X)+H(Y)$}.
 In other words, the uncertainty of a joint event is less than or equal to the sum of the individual uncertainties.
-The generalization of the AEP to arbitrary ergodic sources is as following \citep{Breiman:1953}. \begin{theorem}[Shannon McMillan (AEP)] For $\epsilon>0$, the typical set $A^n_\epsilon$ with respect to the ergodic process $P_U(u)$ is the set of sequences $\mathbf{u}=(u_1,u_2,...,u_n)\in \mathcal{U}^n$ obeying \begin{enumerate} \item $\mathrm{Pr}[\mathbf{u} \in A^n_\epsilon]>1-\epsilon$, for $n$ sufficiently large. \item $2^{-n(H+\epsilon)} \leq P_U(\mathbf{u}) \leq 2^{-n(H-\epsilon)}$. \item $ | A^n_\epsilon | \approx 2^{nH} $. \end{enumerate} $|A|$ denotes the number of elements in the set $A$, and $\mathrm{Pr}[\mathcal{A}]$ denotes the probability of the event $\mathcal{A}$ . \end{theorem} In other words, if we draw a random sequence $(u_1,u_2,...,u_n)$, the typical set has probability nearly 1, all elements of the typical set are nearly equally probable, and the number of elements of the typical set is nearly { $2^{nH}$}.
+The generalization of the AEP to arbitrary ergodic sources is as following \citep{Breiman:1953}. \begin{theorem}[Shannon McMillan (AEP)\citep{Breiman:1953}] For $\epsilon>0$, the typical set $A^n_\epsilon$ with respect to the ergodic process $P_U(u)$ is the set of sequences $\mathbf{u}=(u_1,u_2,...,u_n)\in \mathcal{U}^n$ obeying \begin{enumerate} \item $\lim_{n \rightarrow \infty} \mathrm{Pr}[\mathbf{u} \in A^n_\epsilon]=1$. \item $2^{-n(H+\epsilon)} \leq P_U(\mathbf{u}) \leq 2^{-n(H-\epsilon)}$. \item $(1-\epsilon)2^{n(H-\epsilon)} \leq |A^n_\epsilon| \leq 2^{n(H+\epsilon)}$, for $n$ sufficiently large. \end{enumerate} $|A|$ denotes the number of elements in the set $A$, and $\mathrm{Pr}[\mathcal{A}]$ denotes the probability of the event $\mathcal{A}$ . \end{theorem} In other words, if we draw a random sequence $(u_1,u_2,...,u_n)$, the typical set occurs approximately with probability 1.
+All elements of the typical set $A^n_\epsilon$ are approximately equally probable, and the number of elements of the typical set is approximately { $2^{nH}$}.
 This property is called the asymptotic equipartition property (AEP).
-In information theory the AEP is the analog of the law of large numbers \citep{ThomasCover:2006}.
+In information theory the AEP is considered as the analog of the law of large numbers \citep{ThomasCover:2006}.
 The notion of a typical sequence was first introduced in 1948 by Shannon in his paper ``A Mathematical Theory of Communication'' \citep{Shannon:1948}.
 Intuitively, the typical sequences $u^n$ are the sequences whose \textit{empirical} probability distribution is close to $P_U(\cdot)$.